 The Lake View Learning Centre is operated by the Dawson Creek Literacy Society, a not-for-profit community organization.
 The Society was founded in 1991 and has been growing ever since.
-Our success is due to the active participation of our board, staff, volunteers, learners and community partners.
+Our success is due to the active participation and dedication of our board, staff, volunteers, learners and community partners.

 Board of Directors

 Eva was born and raised in Hungary and worked as a RN at a NICU and was a member and Head Nurse of an Infant Transport Team.
 She moved to Canada in September 2007 as a live-in nanny.
 Since then she has had the opportunity to work in various positions.
 Eva is a substitute teacher with SD59 since November 2019.
 Through her participation in our language classes she has become an active volunteer.
 Dancing has always made her happy.
 She did Hungarian folk dances in Hungary and started to discover the Middle Eastern dances (aka belly dance) in Dawson Creek shortly after her arrival, and about a year ago began taking Zumba classes.

 Vice Chair – Amna Khaliq